 Not to forget, this travel guitar comes with a built-in headphone amp offering four different tones, including distortion, overdrive, clean, and boost.

 - Small package but the full-scale playing area

 - Not for those expecting a headstock

 Do you love to travel and play an electric guitar at the same time?
 If so, you might want to take a look at the EG-1 EG1B BKM.
 Hit the roads and sketch new music ideas with it!

 One thing I liked about the electric guitar is that it is a full 24 3/4” scale travel guitar that offers superb sound quality.

-I also love that it comes with a built-in headphone amp along with AUX in for a practice or hamming with our mobile device.
-The custom amp lets us practice privately and choose from distortion, overdrive, clean or boost.
+I also love that it comes with a built-in headphone amp along with AUX-in for practice or hamming with our mobile device.
+The custom amp lets us practice privately and choose from distortion, overdrive, clean, or boost.